 How is Sepolia different from other testnets?

-These public validators who have not undergone any background check or capability testing by network participants, could possibly fail to have the necessary hardware and software to stay connected to the testnet at all times, and hence cause the chain to fail to finalize.
+These validators who have not undergone any background check or capability testing by network participants, could possibly fail to have the necessary hardware and software to stay connected to the testnet at all times, and hence cause the chain to fail to finalize.

 Over the long-term future the Ethereum team plans on only maintaining the Goerli testnet and maintaining the Sepolia testnet, who’s chain ID is 11155111.